smartrent/jackalope/README.md

 in addition to this there are some connection specific functionality is exposed, allowing us to ask for the connection status, and request a connection reconnect.

-Subscriptions are static only and are set as part of the connection options provided to Jackalope.

 - `Jackalope.publish(topic, payload)` will publish a message to the MQTT broker;

 - `Jackalope.reconnect()` will disconnect from the broker and reconnect; this is useful if the device changes network connection.

+Subscriptions can be set as part of the connection options provided to Jackalope or added later on.

+- `Jackalope.subscribe(topic)` subscribes to a topic

+- `Jackalope.unsubscribe(topic)` unsubscribes from a topic

 Please see the documentation for each of the functions for more information on usage; publish functions accept options such as setting quality of